 Those of you living in a part of the country that sees heavy rainfall, such as the Pacific Northwest, are familiar with the damage heavy rainfall can cause.

-Of course, well-planned homes will mean that flooding and the damages caused thereof will not really bother you much.
+Of course, well-planned homes will mean that flooding and the damage caused by it will not bother you much.
 The water will go down the roof, into the downspouts, and flow away.
-But where does the stormwater actually flow to?
+But where does the stormwater flow to?

 This is why every homeowner ought to have a drainage plan before they start building.
 Drainage plans help homeowners decide how to contain rainwater within their property without having it accumulate close to the home’s foundation, cause flooding, or even worse, flow off into a neighbor’s property.